-For this first iteration of the WMP, the City will disable automatic reclosing functions on all substation and field reclosers from May 1 through November 30, or as otherwise determined necessary by the Electric Director.
+Automatic reclosing functions on all substation and field reclosers shall be disabled from May 1 through November 30, or as otherwise determined necessary by the Electric Director.

 H. DEENERGIZATION

 The City will continue its long-standing practice to deenergize its electric system when directed to by personnel from fire, law enforcement, or other emergency responding agencies.
 The City generally will not proactively deenergize its electric system during high fire threat periods based on the following: